 Look at the global financial landscape.
 Then think about the tech one.
 Combine them.
 Any intersections?
 Bingo.
-“The U.S. lead the world” is just another truism, but we have to repeat it again.
+'The U.S. leads the world' is just another truism, but we have to repeat it again.
 No matter what time period is considered, North America (NA) has been providing the global economy with cutting-edge tech and advanced business models since times immemorial.

-Nowadays, the United States and (indeed, to a lesser extent) Canada don’t just set trends, but also shake markets by carrying out huge financing rounds.
+Nowadays, the United States and (indeed, to a lesser extent) Canada don’t just set trends, but also shake markets by carrying out colossal financing rounds.
 We scrutinize investment trends in North America to wrap up the series of reports on global PE/VC markets prepared by EqualOcean.

 Key insights summarizing our findings: